floooh/sokol/README.md

 Emulators](https://floooh.github.io/tiny8bit/) for more interesting usage examples.

 # Updates

+- **10-Oct-2020**: Improvements to the sokol_app.h Win32+D3D11 and UWP+D3D11 swapchain code:
+  - In the Win32+D3D11 backend and when running on Win10,
+    ```DXGI_SWAP_EFFECT_FLIP_DISCARD``` is now used.
+This gets rid of a
+    deprecation warning in the debugger console and also should allow slightly
+    more efficient swaps in some situations.
+When running on Win7 or Win8, the
+    traditional ```DXGI_SWAP_EFFECT_DISCARD``` is used.
+  - The UWP backend now supports MSAA multisampling (the required fixes for
+    this are the same as in the Win32 backend with the new swap effect: a
+    separate MSAA texture and render-target-view is created where
+    rendering goes into, and this MSAA texture is resolved into the actual
+    swapchain surface before presentation).

 - **07-Oct-2020**:
     A fix in the ALSA/Linux backend initialization in sokol_audio.h: Previously,